"I'm...Watching Them Kill People"

 And How I Became a "Sheeple"

-Conspiracy theorists love a good sheep, they are easy to manipulate and mislead for nefarious ends.
+Conspiracy theorists love a good sheep, they are easy to manipulate and mislead.
 But what happens when the sheep herd themselves?
-I recently participated in a hilarious anti-vax Twitter thread that discussed the claim that the new mRNA vaccines used in the fight against Covid-19 will “kill everyone.”
+I recently participated in a hilarious anti-vax Twitter thread that discussed the claim that the new mRNA vaccines will “kill everyone.”
 Here is what I learned about how disinformation is spread.
-It may surprise you.

 This discussion began, as these often do, with a prominent conspiracy theorist, in this case, the infamous Alex Jones.
 Jones, in a video shared widely on Twitter, made the following claims:

 “Anyone taking these vaccines….is going to have neurological disorders within one year, most of the people taking the vaccine will be dead within ten….*slaps hand on a stack of papers*…John Hopkins says it all right here.

 “I know another person in Texas, whose elderly father, took the vaccine and was dead two days later….I’m sitting here watching them kill people.”

 Leaving aside the, shall we say, casual relationship that Jones has with the truth, it is worth analyzing not solely the claims made by Jones, but rather the discussion that followed from people who share similar beliefs.
 This might give us insight into how the disinformation machine really functions, and how a shared delusion is reinforced.

 First, my attention was drawn to one of the most popular responses to Jones’s video, where a Confidently Incorrect Twitter user confirmed Jones’s statements…with actual medical research.

 This user, kindly shared a link to research done by one J. Bart Classen, MD.